Consumer Satisfaction Survey 2018

-The final report is expected to be completed by 30 June 2017.
-The results will be available in the Commission’s 2016–2017 annual report and Community e-newsletter.
+A final report is expected to be completed by 30 June 2018.
+The results will be available in Disability Services’ 2017–2018 annual report.

 Frequently asked questions

-Why is the Commission doing the survey?
-The Commission wants to determine if people are satisfied with the disability services they receive.
-This information can help to improve services and is also used for the Commission’s performance reporting to government, as well as informing policy development in areas such as community participation and demand for services.
+Why is Disability Services conducting the survey?
+We want to determine if people are satisfied with the services they receive.
+This information can help to improve services, while also informing policy development in areas such as community participation and demand for services.
+Information is also used for our performance reporting to government.

 What sorts of questions will be asked?
-In addition to questions on satisfaction with Commission services, people will be asked how often they do various activities (such as go out for entertainment) and whether they would like to do these activities more or less often.
-There are also questions on how easy or difficult it is to access local services and amenities.
-Some questions are just for carers so the Commission can also understand their experiences.
+In addition to questions about satisfaction with services they receive, people will be asked how often they carry out various activities (such as go out for entertainment) and whether they would like to do these activities more or less often.
+There are also questions about how easy or difficult it is to access local services and amenities.
+Some questions are just for carers so we can also understand their experiences.

 How will the survey be conducted?
 The survey will be conducted over the phone and take about 15 minutes.
 Where a person is unable to use a phone, the interview will be conducted in a format that suits them.